Complete guide to formal emails with 10 examples

 Email sign-off and signature

 Various sign-offs have different levels of formality.
 Here’s why you should be careful with which ones to use depending on the situation.
 However, finding the best sign-off is always a struggle.
-Just make sure your sign-off fits perfectly your email and your recipient.
+Just make sure your sign-off fits perfectly your email writing and your recipient.
 Here are the most common options.

 • Sincerely